Abdulazeez007/Day-4-KIBANA-Installation-and-Configuration/README.md

 # Day-4-Elasticsearch-Security-Configuration

-In this tutorial, we’ll continue from where we left off with Elasticsearch, and now install and configure Kibana on your Vultr Cloud server.
+We’ll continue from where we left off with Elasticsearch, and now install and configure Kibana on your Vultr Cloud server.
 Kibana is a powerful data visualization and exploration tool used with Elasticsearch, allowing you to create dashboards and analyze your data.

 ## Step 1: Download and Install Kibana